Bangkok to Chai Nat October 2019

 We took rural roads through hilly country from Khao Yai to Wang Nam Khiao, arriving in time for lunch.

-Stay at Favaree after checking out many guest houses.
-Drove to the lookout at Pha Keb Tawan but the heat haze destroyed the view.
+We stayed at Favaree after checking out many guest houses.
+Later in the day we drove to the lookout at Pha Keb Tawan but the heat haze destroyed the view.

 Wang Nam Khiao to BKK

 Before heading to Bangkok we re-visited Pha Keb Tawan.

 It was an easy drive to Bangkok that got more stressful as we got closer to the city.
 We eventually made it Sukhumvit 101 without incident.

 © Kim Epton 2019